nickjhill14/portfolio/README.md

-# 🖼️ Portfolio Generator
+# 🖼️ Nicholas Hill - Portfolio

-A tool to generate portfolio web apps.
+A portfolio web app for Nicholas Hill incl. a tool to generate portfolio web apps.

 ## 🛠️ Prerequisites